Hunslet F.C. (1883): 1970-1973: Disbandment

 On the eve of the 1970–71 season the players were told they were going to have their wages cut, and because they had not had a rise for eight years they went on strike.
 Under threat of the club being closed the players eventually backed down.
 However, after one game they again went on strike.
 Players retired or went on the transfer list and the team dropped down the league.

 Parkside's stand was burned down by vandals in 1971.
 Parkside was then sold off to an industrial developer for around £300,000 in 1972.
 The last game at Parkside was on 21 April 1973 against York.
 Parkside was demolished and Hunslet became tenants at the Elland Road Greyhound Stadium.
-In July 1973 the club announced the winding-up of Hunslet RLFC because no suitable new location could be found that was financially viable.
+In July 1973 the club announced the winding-up of Hunslet FC because no suitable new location could be found that was financially viable.
 The £300,000 proceeds of the sale of Parkside were distributed to shareholders.

+Home grounds

+1883–1888 Woodhouse Hill

+Hunslet played their first match on 6 October 1883 against Hull 'A'.
+A stand was built in 1884.

+1888–1973: Parkside

+Hunslet purchased at little cost of waste land at Hunslet Carr from the Low Moor Iron and Coal Company and had to shift 2,000 tons of rubbish to create what would become Parkside, which they moved to in 1888.
+Parkside's stand was burned down by vandals in 1971.
+Parkside was sold off to an industrial developer for around £300,000 in 1972.
+The last game at Parkside was on 21 April 1973 against York.
+Parkside was demolished and New Hunslet became tenants at the Elland Road Greyhound Stadium.